 What is a T2200?

-T2200, also called the Declaration of Conditions of Employment, is a taxpayer slip issued by an employer to employees claiming tax credits from expenses incurred during work.
+T2200, also called the Declaration of Conditions of Employment, is a form issued by an employer to employees claiming tax credits from expenses incurred during work.
+You may need to request this form from your HR department, as it’s not always automatically issued.
 If you’re an employee who believes that you’ve incurred expenses that aren’t covered by your employer (or have been working from home), then you’d ask your employer for a T2200.

 The first question on the form is whether the employment contract requires the employee to incur work-related expenses.
 If you’re an employee who answers no to that, then you’re done and can close this page: You can’t claim any expenses.